Ice Cream News: Diet Halo Top, Big Gay, Butterbeer, Plus Ben & Jerry’s Free Cone

 A post shared by Ben & Jerry's (@benandjerrys) on

-For those who want to indulge with full-fat, high calorie ice cream, however, mark your calendar for Ben & Jerry’s annual Free Cone Day.
-Taking place on the company’s anniversary, Ben & Jerry’s revealed that Free Cone Day will take place on April 4, reported Food Beast.
+For those who want to indulge with full-fat, high-calorie ice cream, however, mark your calendar for Ben & Jerry’s annual Free Cone Day.
+Taking place on the company’s anniversary, Ben & Jerry’s revealed that Free Cone Day would take place on April 4, reported Food Beast.

 Fans can get a free cone with a scoop of any flavor in Ben & Jerry’s Scoop Shops between 12 p.m. and 8 p.m. on April 4.
 The tradition has been on-going since 1979, when co-founders Ben Cohen and Jerry Greenfield wanted to thank the local community after they survived their first year of success in the ice cream business.